Healthy Aging Starts in the Gut

 5. Act as antioxidants.
 One theory as to why we age is called the “free radical theory of aging,” which states that aging is the direct result of uncontrolled free radicals in the body.
-Fortunately, probiotics have antioxidant properties that can help reduce oxidative stress 5.
+Fortunately, research indicates that certain probiotics have antioxidant properties that can help reduce oxidative stress.
+5

-7. Give you energy.
-By optimizing digestion and helping you absorb nutrients from all the healthy foods you eat, probiotics can help to make sure you are getting all of the important minerals, vitamins, and nutrients that give you energy to stay active and healthy.
-Probiotics can even help you digest lactose by producing enzymes that your body has a harder time making as you get older.
+6. Encourage vibrant energy.
+By supporting digestion and helping you absorb nutrients from all the healthy foods you eat, your microbial friends can help to make sure you are getting all of the important minerals, vitamins, and nutrients that give you energy to stay active and healthy.
+Certain probiotics can even help you digest lactose by producing enzymes that your body has a harder time making as you get older.

-8. Promote beautiful skin.
-Besides boosting your nutrient absorption—which in and of itself can keep your skin glowing—probiotics can slow signs of aging by restoring pH, reducing skin damage from the sun, and improving the skin barrier 6.
+7. Keep your skin looking beautiful.
+Besides supporting your nutrient absorption—which in and of itself can keep your skin glowing—friendly flora can discourage signs of aging by helping maintain proper pH, a strong skin barrier, and healthy management of sun exposure.
+6

 Aging Well With Beneficial Bacteria

 We now know that healthy aging begins in our digestive tract with the billions of microbes that call our gut home.
-So, how do we cultivate a healthy microbiome as we age?
+So, how do we maintain a healthy microbiome as we age?

 1. Take a high-quality daily probiotic supplement like Hyperbiotics Pro-Bifido.
 With seven strains formulated especially for mature adults, PRO-Bifido provides comprehensive aging support for your delicate microbiome.

 2. Avoid common probiotic depleters like sugary, processed foods, antibiotics in food and as medicine (unless absolutely necessary), and antibacterial cleaners.
 Whenever possible, opt for whole, organic foods and natural cleansers that won’t wipe out friendly microbes.

 3. Focus on feeding your probiotics.
 Once you have replenished the good bacteria in your gut, you want to give them what they need to thrive.
 Prebiotics are indigestible fibers that you can’t digest, but your mighty microbes love to eat!
-Bananas, onions, asparagus, and Jerusalem artichoke are great prebiotic sources, and an organic prebiotic powder supplement will really give your friendly flora a hearty meal.
+Bananas, onions, asparagus, and Jerusalem artichokes are great prebiotic sources, and an organic prebiotic powder supplement will really give your friendly flora a hearty meal.